So What's A Mary Sue, Anyway?

 - Mary Sue was once the Big Bad's most loyal follower until xir heel-face turn.
 Once Mary declares xir intentions to leave the villains and join the heroes' side, no-one of any importance will seriously consider the possibility that xe may still be working for the Big Bad as an infiltrator/mole.

-- Mary Sue has already done serious harm to people and property belonging to people that the canon characters would care about before xir heel-face turn - yet afterward, all is forgiven and no grudges are held by anyone who matters.
-Mary is never held legally accountable when xe should be,
+- Before xir heel-face turn, Mary Sue did serious harm to the other characters, people the other characters would care about, and/or their property - yet afterward, all is forgiven and no grudges are held by anyone who matters.
+Mary is never held legally accountable when xe should be, and the issue may never be brought up again at all.

-Very often, Mary Sues are created to be admired, envied, or even pitied rather than empathized with.
+Very often, Mary Sues are created for the readers to admire, envy, or pity rather than empathize with.

 Mary Sues don't just happen in fanfiction.

-Original authors have created characters who are considered just as bad as those created by fanfiction authors - take Wesley Crusher, Bella Swan, and Edward Cullen, for example.
+Original authors have created characters who are considered just as bad as those created by fanfiction authors - take Wesley Crusher, Bella Swan, Edward Cullen, Rayford Steele, and Buck Williams, for example.

 If a female character annoys you, ask yourself a simple question: would I find the character equally annoying if she were male?
 If the answer is no, then the character probably isn't a Mary Sue.